UMAP#

 n_negatives (int, optional) – Number of negative samples for the noise-contrastive loss, by default 10.

-sparsity (bool, optional) – Whether to use sparsity mode for the input affinity.
-Default is True.
+compile (bool, optional) – Whether to compile the algorithm using torch.compile.
+Default is False.

 Examples using UMAP